andrewsunglaekim/event-loop-workshop/readme.md

 <img src="images/el-microTaskQueue.png"/>

-The event loop will always take the top most message in the visual queue above.
+The event loop will always take the top and left most message in the visual queue above.
 That is to say, the queue will always send micro tasks, if there are any, before regular tasks.
 In this case, even though `setTimeout` was queued before the promise's task, it was logged later because the promise's task was prioritized

+### Thanks

+Jake Archibald is a brilliant person and much of this workshop is derived is not stolen directly from his [event loop video](https://www.youtube.com/watch?v=cCOL7MC4Pl0) and [blog post](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/)

+Also Philip Roberts, probably stole some stuff from [his video](https://www.youtube.com/watch?v=8aGhZQkoFbQ)

+Also, I don't know these dudes, I just think they're awesome and smart.